 We have quite a few clients whose donor database is Salesforce (both the Nonprofit Success Pack version and the NGO Connect version of Salesforce).
 We own and maintain the connecting bridge app to enable the sync between Engaging Networks and Salesforce (we commissioned a partner agency to build the integration for us, and it’s been updated several times to continuously improve the tool).
 We’d recommend that you use a qualified Salesforce consultant to set up the connector for you – and we are happy to recommend some of the agencies that we’ve worked with.

-For example, on donation pages, certain sources codes are used for gift designations.
+For example, on donation pages, certain source codes are used for gift designations.
 This is stored in X column in Engaging Networks, and in Salesforce needs to be aligned with Z field.
-Z field links to another object that indicates a faculty / designation / attribute etc. So for implementation, it needs to be understand how your business flows and processing works.
+Z field links to another object that indicates a faculty / designation / attribute etc. So for implementation, it needs to understand how your business flows and processing works.

 The transaction types you wish to be synced will require work to build out the appropriate processing rules.
 For example, I would say the simplest implementation is to create / update contacts based on fundraising data.